dmusev/wannabe-spotify/README.md

 ### What's this ?
-This is a wannabe-spotify app that has as a purpose to train my React&Redux approach.
+This is a wannabe-spotify app that has as a purpose to train my React&Redux skills.

 ### Functionality
 - Create playlist